Moscow Conference (1941)

 The First Moscow Conference (Codename: Caviar) of World War II took place from September 29, 1941 to October 1, 1941.

 Prelude

 The initial contact with the USSR came with Presidential Envoy and Director of the Lend-Lease programme Harry Hopkins with Soviet leader Joseph Stalin in Moscow.

 On 30 July 1941 Hopkins briefed journalists at Spaso House, the US Embassy residence.
 At 20.00, he was described as looking 'pale and tired' and speaking 'faintly, his voice dwindling away at times to an inaudible mumble'.
-Hopkins confirmed he had spoken with Stalin and had informed the Soviet leader of President Roosevelt's admiration for the Russian resistance to the German invasion of the Soviet Union.
+Hopkins confirmed he had spoken with Stalin and had informed the Soviet leader of President Roosevelt's admiration for the Russian resistance to Operation Barbarossa the German invasion of the Soviet Union.
 Hopkins added that he had told Stalin of the United States' resolve to support the USSR with supplies.
 Stalin thanked Hopkins and told him the confidence in his country would not be misplaced.